ugurcancaykara/helm-ssm-sm/README.md

 file, where you want it to be replaced by the plugin.

 Currently the plugin supports the following options:
-- `region=eu-west-1` - to resolve that parameter in a specific region
+- `region=eu-west-1` - to resolve that parameter in a specific region (if you don't specify it will assume us-east-1 which is default region)

 ### Values file